Titoro1/SamyBen/README.md

 # Samy Benjelloun's Business Analyst Portfolio github
 I'm Samy Benjelloun, a recent graduate from California State Polytechnic University, Pomona, with a Bachelor of Science in Business Administration, focusing on Computer Information Systems and an emphasis in Business Intelligence.
-With expertise in data analysis, visualization, and database management, I excel in problem-solving and teamwork.
+Passionate about transforming data into actionable insights with expertise in data analysis, visualization, and database management, I excel in problem-solving and teamwork.
 I'm keen to apply my skills in a role that values innovation and learning.

 - [LinkedIn](https://www.linkedin.com/in/samy-benjelloun/)
 - [CV / Resume](link)